ThiagoMaria-SecurityIT/Python-For-Security-Information/Access Control/Readme.md

 ## Installation

 1. Ensure Python 3.x is installed on your system
-2. Clone this repository or download the source files
+2. Clone this repository/folder or download the source files
-3. Run the application with: `python mainlogical.py`
+3. Run the application with: `python main.py`

 ## Usage